 Online Swimming Lesson Registration Information

 For those individuals that wish to pursue further swimming skills and develop into a certified lifeguard the Aquatic Centre hosts advance training courses throughout the season.
-The 2021 courses and dates are as follows:
+Stay tuned for details on the 2023 course dates for the following courses:

 Bronze Medallion teaches an understanding of the lifesaving principles that make up the four components of water rescue – judgement, knowledge, skill and fitness.
 Rescuers learn tows, carries, and release methods in preparation for challenging rescues of increased risk.
 Lifesavers learn to respond to increasingly complex situations involving conscious and unconscious victims in contact and non-contact rescues.
 Lifesavers develop stroke efficiency and endurance with a timed swim.